 Note: Samples are processed in columns of 8 wells.
-We recommend covering unused wells during pipetting so that unused S-Block wells can be used in subsequent runs.
+We recommend covering unused wells during pipetting for subsequent reuse of the S-Block.

-Note: If fewer than 8 samples in a column are to be processed, add water or buffer to the unused wells in the column.
-To avoid foaming, the volume of water or buffer added to the unused wells should be the same as the sample volume.
+Note: If fewer than 8 per columns samples are to be processed, unused wells in the column must contain water or buffer.
+The volume added to unused wells should be the same as the sample volume to avoid foaming.